 Qantas is closing all of its international and some of its domestic lounges.
 More on that here.

-Virgin Australia will be suspending all international services until 14 June 2020.
+Virgin Australia has suspended all international services until 14 June 2020.
 These will affect services from Australia to:

 - New Zealand